 5.1.4 Frequency Restoration Reserves (FRR) are provided by Generating Units/Power Generating Modules (including stationary Generating Units and/or Power Generating Modules such as open cycle gas turbines which can be started quickly), storage and demand side providers.
 Sufficient reserves are held to enable system frequency to be returned within the Maximum Steady State Frequency Deviation within 1 minute and to within the Standard Frequency Limit within 15 minutes.

-5.1.5 The system frequency is monitored on a second by second basis by NGESO.
+5.1.5 The system frequency is monitored on a second by second basis by NESO.
 Frequency response services required for any period are calculated at the day ahead stage (i.e. one day before the real operational timeframe) based on demand characteristics, economics, largest infeed/offtake criteria, volume of variable renewable energy sources and system inertia.

-5.1.6 Frequency Restoration Reserves (FRR) availability is continually assessed by NGESO on a long-term basis.
+5.1.6 Frequency Restoration Reserves (FRR) availability is continually assessed by NESO on a long-term basis.
 Required FRR holding for any period is calculated from week-1 and based on demand characteristics (including seasonal variations), economics, historic plant loss statistics and volume of variable renewable energy sources.

 5.1.7 Where insufficient frequency Restoration Reserve provision by the market is forecast, then Balancing Mechanism (BM) Start-Up contracts with long notice BM Units are enacted to ensure that sufficient reserves will be available.